egorpol/nnstuff/README.md

 Resources I use for teaching topics related to machine learning and neural networks.

+- **`linreg_landscape.ipynb`**: Step-by-step walkthrough of linear regression as a single-neuron linear unit.
+Builds synthetic data, fits a baseline with SciPy, constructs and visualizes the MSE loss landscape over weight and bias, runs gradient descent with tracked steps, explains how data statistics shape the contours, and includes an interactive tool (ipywidgets) to experiment with data, learning rate, and landscape bounds.
+Shows OLS closed-form optimum and prints human-readable line formulas.
 - **`neuron.ipynb`**: A quick introduction to neurons, weights, biases, and dot products.
+- **`neuron_interactive.ipynb`**: Interactive exploration of a single neuron with adjustable weights and bias; visualize inputs, weighted sum, activation, and the 2D decision boundary.
 - **`dufour_peaks_regression2.ipynb`**: An introduction to linear and polynomial regression based on micro-timing analysis of peak data from "Bocalises Prélude" by Denis Dufour.
 - **`gradient2d.ipynb`, `gradient3d.ipynb`**: Interactive visualizations for gradient descent in 2D and 3D.
 - **`mnist_dcgan` folder**: Simple DCGAN implementation for generating handwritten numbers based on the MNIST dataset, following the 2015 paper by Radford et al. This implementation includes slight modifications, such as using Adam instead of SGD as the optimizer and using ReLU instead of LeakyReLU within the generator.
 It contains three different variants with different network sizes (128, 256, and 512 top layer sizes).